 In spite of our bodies slowing down, we can still live full throttle.
 This is the idea of maximizing life.
 Determine to live the rest of your life in such a way that you suck every bit of good out of it.
 Refuse to coast into obscurity.
 Instead, live life with passion, even if it’s from a wheelchair.

 In our busy world it’s easy to focus on triviality.
 Too many people spend hours fiddling around with meaningless games on their phone or tablet.
-Often they sit in front of the TV binge watching episodes of Mash.
+Often they sit in front of the TV binge watching shows on Netflix.
 This might be entertaining but it’s not productive.

 If you are going to maximize your life, you must focus on what matters.
 The Pareto principle reminds us that 20% of our efforts yields 80% of the results.
 The key to optimizing your life is to focus on what really matters.
 Learn to prioritize and focus on what produces the greatest results.